 Compare this new report to the report that you renamed in step 7:

-User tags associated with requirements links are included.
+User keywords associated with requirements links are included.

 Details from the requirement content are included as specified in step 9.

 When you are done reviewing the report, close the report and the model.